liupeirong/MLOpsManufacturing/docs/security/access-control.md

 Creating custom role is another option to achieve the requirement in order to reduce permissions for QA team as much as possible.

-Please refer to [the wiki - custom role](/Spikes/Security/Custom-Role) to know more details.
+Please refer to [the document - Create custom role](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-assign-roles#create-custom-role) to know more details.

 <a id="anchor2"></a>
 ## <a href="#anchor2">Access Control - Azure Storage Account</a>